Immigration Health Surcharge: caseworker guidance (accessible)

 If the reduced period of immigration permission granted before the course start date leads to the applicant being granted a shorter period of immigration permission than applied for, you may need to issue a partial refund of the IHS paid, dependent on whether the reduced grant of immigration permission leads to the applicant dropping into a lower IHS period.

-For example, if an applicant applies for entry clearance on the Student route with a course start date of 01 January 2025, a latest enrolment date of 12 March 2025 and course end date of 01 April 2026, the IHS portal would calculate the IHS liability as 1 year 8 months, leading to an IHS payment of 2 years.
+For example, if an applicant applies for entry clearance on the Student route with a course start date of 01 January 2025, a latest enrolment date of 12 March 2025 and course end date of 01 April 2026, the IHS portal would calculate the IHS liable period as 1 year 8 months, leading to an IHS payment of 2 years.
 If the application was granted on 1 March 2025, the total period granted would equate to 1 year 5 months as the applicant would be granted entry clearance commencing with immediate effect.
+Based on the course dates submitted within the portal, the applicant would have paid the IHS for 2 years whereas they would only be granted a period equating to 18 months IHS.
+The applicant would be due a partial refund of 6 months IHS in this scenario.

 Permission to stay applications

-For permission to stay applications made within the UK, the IHS is calculated on the basis of the immigration permission which would be granted if successful.
+For permission to stay applications made within the UK, the IHS is calculated on the basis of the total immigration permission which would be granted if successful.
 For visa types which result in a fixed length of immigration permission, the IHS calculation is based on the fixed period.

 For visa types with a variable grant of immigration permission, the IHS liability within the IHS portal is calculated based on the course or employment dates provided by the applicant, as the IHS portal cannot determine when immigration permission will be granted from.
 You must not calculate the IHS liability based on the application date.